Great Fire of Saint John

-The Great Saint John Fire was an urban fire that devastated much of Saint John, New Brunswick in June 1877.
-It destroyed two-fifths of the city of Saint John.
+The Great Fire of Saint John was an urban fire that devastated much of Saint John, New Brunswick in June 1877, destroying two-fifths of the city.
+At the time Saint John had a population in the mid-30,000s—up from just over 30,000 in the 1871 census—and was one of the largest cities in the Dominion of Canada.

+The city’s dense Victorian era core, composed largely of dense, multi-unit wooden buildings packed closely together, reflected decades of rapid growth but also made it highly vulnerable to fire.
+When the blaze swept through on June 20, 1877, it destroyed more than 1,600 structures and left about 13,000 people homeless, a devastating impact that underscored both the city’s size and the tightly built character of its urban landscape.

 Fire

+On June 16, 1877, according to a schoolboy known only as "Harry", an elderly First Nations chief spoke to a number of boys, telling them to warn their parents to move away before Saint John is destroyed on June 19.

-At 2:30 on the afternoon of June 20, 1877, a spark fell into a bundle of hay in Henry Fairweather's storehouse in the York Point Slip area.
+At 2:30 on the afternoon of June 20, 1877, a spark fell in Henry Fairweather's storehouse in the York Point Slip area.
 Nine hours later the fire had destroyed over 80 ha and 1,612 structures including eight churches, six banks, fourteen hotels, eleven schooners and four wood boats.
-The fire had killed approximately 19 people, and injured many more.
+The fire had killed approximately 19 people, and injured many more people.
+Approximately 13,000 people were left homeless as a result of the fire.
+The fire continued to burn for approximately 40 hours.

 No photographs exist of the fire.
 However, some survivors' accounts of the blaze tell that the fire came so close to the harbour that it looked like the water was on fire.